-Since 14 July 2014 applicants for a UK driving licence are required to show that they have immigration permission to be in the UK for at least six months, unless they have a driving licence from an EEA or other designated
+Someone who applies for a UK driving licence must show that they have immigration permission to be in the UK for at least six months, unless they have a driving licence from an EEA country or other designated

 country.
 The designated countries are as follows: